 How the Environment Shapes Human Biology

-From natural landscapes to urban architecture and digital devices, to our own human body, +ve and -ve ions flow
+From natural landscapes and urban architecture to digital devices and the human body, positive and negative ions are in constant flow

-In nature, negative ions arise where water moves freely — in storms, waterfalls, and ocean spray — environments of renewal and purification.
-Their presence refreshes not only the lungs but the spirit, perhaps because they mirror what our own cells crave: +ve/-ve charge balance, dynamic flow, and coherence.
+In nature, negative ions arise where water moves freely.
+This occurs in environments of renewal and purification, such as storms, waterfalls, and ocean spray.
+Their presence refreshes not only the lungs but the spirit, perhaps because they mirror what our own cells crave: electrical balance, dynamic flow, and coherence.

-On the other hand, positive ions, in excess, accumulate where air is stagnant or polluted — symbolic of imbalance, friction, and overactivity.
-Just as they can disturb our moods and concentration, they represent the energetic clutter that forms when systems fall out of natural rhythm.
+On the other hand, an excess of positive ions accumulate where air is stagnant or polluted, acting as a physical marker of friction and overactivity.
+Just as this heavy air can disturb our moods and cloud our concentration, it represents the energetic clutter that builds up when a system falls out of its natural rhythm.

 Forests, Storms, Waterfalls and Anti-Depressants